alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 Then [tell HM Treasury](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible.

-You won’t be prosecuted unless you knew that the person you were dealing with was subject to financial sanctions (or you reasonably should have known).
+You won’t be prosecuted unless you knew that the person you were dealing with was subject to financial sanctions (or reasonably, you should have known).